movabletype/mt-plugin-PerformanceProfiler/README.md

 The compression level used by zlib.
 The value should either be a number between 0 and 9 (0 means no compression and 9 is maximum compression).

-The default value is "1" (means best speed).
+The default value is "0" (disabled).

 ## Requirements